redhataccess/guidelines/developers/hyperlink-tips-tricks.md

 ### *Why?
 How so?*

 Imagine you're a user who is blind.
 You've come to a new website, and you want to see what links are available.
-So you use one of your [shortcuts for links](https://webaim.org/resources/shortcuts/jaws#links) on the page.
+So you use one of your [JAWS shortcuts for links](https://webaim.org/resources/shortcuts/jaws#links) on the page.
 And, you hear something like this from your screen reader:

 - Products, link.
 - About us, link.